eclipse-vertx/vert.x/core_manual_python.md

 To receive the body, you set the `data_handler` on the request object.
 This will then get called every time a chunk of the request body arrives.
 Here's an example:

     @server.request_handler
     def request_handler(request):
 	@request.data_handler
         def data_handler(buffer):
             print "I received %d bytes"% buffer.length
     server.listen(8080, 'localhost')

 The `data_handler` may be called more than once depending on the size of the body.

 You'll notice this is very similar to how data from `NetSocket` is read.

 The request object implements the `ReadStream` interface so you can pump the request body to a `WriteStream`.
-See the chapter on streams and pumps for a detailed explanation.

 In many cases, you know the body is not large and you just want to receive it in one go.
 To do this you could do something like the following: